Propagation of chaos in mean field networks of FitzHugh-Nagumo neurons

-where for this last inequality, we used \eqref{control_tilde_H}.
-While \eqref{dyn_tilde_H_non_lin} and \eqref{dyn_esp_exp_H} will be useful in ensuring a sufficient restoring force, Equation~\eqref{Gronwall_exp_H} give us a uniform in time bound on $\mathbb{E} \tilde{H}\left(\bar{Z}^i_t\right)$, provided we have an initial bound.
-These inequalities are to be understood in the sense of SDEs, where \eqref{Gronwall_exp_H} should for instance be rigorously written
+where for this last inequality, we used~\eqref{eq:control_{t}ilde_H}.
+While~\eqref{eq:dyn_{t}ilde_H_non_lin} and~\eqref{eq:dyn_esp_exp_H} will be useful in ensuring a sufficient restoring force, Equation~\eqref{eq:Gronwall_exp_H} gives us a uniform in time bound on $\mathbb{E} \tilde{H}\left(\bar{Z}^i_{t}\right)$, provided we have an initial bound.
+These inequalities are to be understood in the sense of SDEs, where~\eqref{eq:Gronwall_exp_H} should for instance be rigorously written